HHSIDEAlab/bluebutton-parent-pom/dev/devenv-readme.md

 It can be run as follows:

 1. Install Python 3.

-    * On Windows, this can be done using [apt-cyg](https://github.com/transcode-open/apt-cyg), as follows:
+  On Windows, this can be done using [apt-cyg](https://github.com/transcode-open/apt-cyg), as follows:

         ```
         $ apt-cyg install python3 python3-setuptools
         ```
     __Note:__ If apt-cyg is having problems connecting to your cygwin mirror this may be due to an incorrect HOSTTYPE setting.
-Verify your HOSTTYPE does not have additional decoration in it(i.e. x86_64-cygwin) and only contains the architecture(i.e. x86_64) that you are attempting to install on.
+Verify your HOSTTYPE does not have additional decoration(i.e. x86_64-cygwin) and only contains the your system architecture(i.e. x86_64) that you are attempting to install on.
         ```
         # Example incorrect setting
         $ echo $HOSTTYPE